How to Care for Prefabricated Fireplaces

 Factory Built Prefabs

-Factory built fireplaces generally last until a part needs to be replaced but is no longer manufactured.
-At this time the prefabricated unit has reached the end of its useful life because it needs that specific part in order to be operated according to UL standards.
-They must be installed according to manufacturer’s instructions and is not easy to remove in order to conduct an inspection.
+When factories build fireplaces, they generally last until a part needs to be replaced but is no longer manufactured.
+At this time the prefab unit will reach the end of its useful life.
+This is because it needs specific part in order to operate according to UL standards.
+The technician should install the stove according to the manufacturer’s instructions.
+It is not easy to remove in order to conduct an inspection

-Never install a wood stove into a prefabricated unit, a prefab is meant to be operated according to the manufacturer’s instructions exactly.
-Similarly, it is not safe to burn paper waste in a prefabricated fireplace unit because of how hot these fires get and how quickly they get so hot.
-(Since its close to the holidays, please remember that it is not safe to burn your Christmas tree in a prefab either; it produces a similar effect to a paper waste fire.)
-Also, when operating your prefab, the damper must be completely open and should remain open until the fire is completely out.
-Prefabs require less clearance than other appliances and are easily to install in most areas of the home because they are so light weight.
+Never install a wood stove into a prefabricated unit.
+You can operate a prefab according to the manufacturer’s instructions exactly.
+Similarly, it is not safe to burn paper waste in a prefabricated fireplace unit.
+This is because of how hot these fires get and how quickly they get so hot.
+(Since it’s close to the holidays, remember that it’s not safe to burn your Christmas tree in a prefab either.
+It produces a similar effect to a paper waste fire.)
+Also, when operating your prefab, the damper must be completely open.
+It should remain open until the fire is completely out.
+Prefabs require less clearance than other appliances.
+They’re easy to install in most areas of the home because they are so lightweight.

 In conclusion, we hope you can find a reputable Chimney Sweep in your area to help you solve your problems.
 You can use this link: ncsg.org !
 In addition, be sure and go online to read their customer reviews from Google, BBB, or AngiesList.